Board committees

 The role of Non-Executive Directors is to provide leadership for the organisation and hold our Executive Directors to account.

-David Clayton-Smith (Joint Chair)
+David Clayton-Smith (Joint Chair) – appointed 01/05/2023

 David has held non-executive director roles at Frimley Health NHS Foundation Trust and has been Chair at East Sussex Healthcare NHS Trust, as well as the NHS Sussex and NHS Surrey Primary Care Trusts.

-Suresh Ariaratnam
+Suresh Ariaratnam - appointed 01/09/25

-Suresh has worked in the book industry for more than 23 years, primarily as a literary agent, focussing on representing authors from Black and Asian communities.
-He remains involved in helping to ensure the equitable treatment of marginalised people in the creative economy and more generally, through advocacy and activism.
+Suresh Ariaratnam has worked in the creative industries for twenty-five years, primarily as a literary and talent agent, focusing on representing authors from Black and Asian communities.

-As a Non-Executive Director for Dorset HealthCare and NHS Somerset, he is especially interested in the broader socio-economic determinants of health and their relationship to inequalities, and in a holistic understanding of wellbeing which champions the interdependency between personal, societal, and planetary health.
+As a Non-Executive director for Dorset HealthCare and NHS Somerset, he is especially interested in the broader socio-economic determinants of health and their relationship to inequalities, and in a holistic understanding of wellbeing which champions the interdependency between personal, societal, and planetary health.

 Image credit: Joe Short